m4dfry/go-admin-server/README.md

 At this time, consider the project **TOTALLY WIP**

-You can login with user:admin pass:123456
+You can login with user:admin pass:123456 loading the standard template.

 ---

 - To be added
-  - Add libs license in README (show all the license neeeded in the right way)
   - [Sanitize input](https://github.com/kennygrant/sanitize)
   - Local Authentication with MongoDB
   - Enable text compression